NethServer/nethserver-firewall-base/README.rst

 Traffic shaping
 ================

-Traffic shaping is implemented using Shorewall mangle and FireQOS: each mangle rule sets a well-know marker, markers are used to match traffic inside FireQOS tc classes.
+Traffic shaping is implemented using Shorewall mangle and FireQOS: each mangle rule sets a well-known marker, markers are used to match traffic inside FireQOS tc classes.

 The firewall needs to know how much inbound and outbound bandwidth has a red interface.
 The bandwidth value (expressed in kbit) is stored inside ``FwInBandwidth`` and ``FwOutBandwidth`` properties, wich are parts of the network interface record inside the ``networks`` db.

-FireQOS suggests to use 90% of the declared bandwidth to faster shaped the inbound traffic.
+FireQOS tutorial suggests to use 90% of the declared bandwidth to shape the inbound traffic faster.

-On red interfaces with  ``FwInBandwidth`` and ``FwOutBandwidth`` set, ethernet offloading is automatic disabled.
+On red interfaces with ``FwInBandwidth`` and ``FwOutBandwidth`` set, ethernet offloading is automatically disabled.

 Example: ::